 Skip to main content

-VPC Lattice is a completely new way to simplify API communication between services or microservices in one or more AWS accounts.
+VPC Lattice simplifies API communication between services or microservices in one or more AWS accounts.
 It dispenses with the complexity and organisational problems often associated with routing tables, VPC Peering and Transit Gateway.
 Here, we’ll give a complete overview of VPC Lattice based on our experience since it was first launched in March 2023.
 We will present a fictional eCommerce scenario with a full code example so you can see how it really works in practice.
 This post is aimed at AWS networking administration teams and development teams alike.
 By the end, you should have all the knowledge and reference material required to go all-in on VPC Lattice!

 Before we dive deep into the sample application architecture and code (available on GitHub!), let’s first cover off all of the concepts, rationale and benefits of Lattice.